Forex Market: Indian rupee gains against US dollar

-In the forex market, the domestic currency Indian rupee strengthened against the US dollar.
-In the early hours of trade, the domestic currency gained 5 paise to 69.67 against the US dollar.
-The Indian rupee settled at 69.72 gaining 2 paise against the US dollar in the last day.
+In the forex market, the domestic currency Indian rupee gained against the US dollar.
+The Indian rupee on Monday closed with a marginal rise of 2 paise at 69.51 against the US dollar.

-At the Interbank foreign exchange, the Indian rupee opened trading at 69.70 and then it rose to 69.67, gaining 5 paise.
+At the interbank foreign exchange, the domestic currency opened higher at 69.40 and further went to touch the day’s high of 69.34.
+The local currency, finally settled at 69.51, registering a rise of 2 paise over its previous close.
+On Friday, the domestic unit had closed at 69.53.

-In the international market, the US dollar was trading lower.
-The dollar index was down by 0.04 % to 98.02 against other currencies.
+The dollar index, which gauges the greenback’s strength against a basket of six currencies, rose 0.12 per cent to 97.72.

 Post Your Comments